 He has a revelation and tries to make a change.
-He visits has firstborn (his daughter).
+He visits his firstborn child (his daughter).
 He had also bore a son with Faith Evans.
-When he visited the old neighborhood, he observes that the woman that he once dealt drugs to while she was pregnant, has now cleaned up.
+When he visits the old neighborhood, he observes that the woman that he once dealt drugs to while she was pregnant, has now cleaned up.

 He narrates, "All my life, I was trying to be a man.
 I felt like I didn't have to try anymore...My second album was about to drop and I felt like God was giving me a clean slate all over again"...

-As portrayed in the film, that night in 1997, Biggie was killed in a driveby shooting at the age of 24.
+As portrayed in the film Notorious, that night in 1997, Biggie Smalls, The Notorious B.I.G. was killed in a driveby shooting at the age of 24.
 His body was flown back to his home in New York.
-There was an outpouring of love and support throughout New York City and for the funeral procession in Brooklyn.
+There was an outpouring of love and support throughout New York City and for the funeral procession in Brooklyn, New York.

 Ms. Wallace played by Angela Bassett, narrates,